9dots/9dots.io-pages/OpO2Ivt.md

 	- Clap on clap off lights – sense sound and turn on light

 ## Explore
+A hands on exploration of littleBits using the littleBits handout to organize what students discover.

+1. Distribute the littleBits handout.

-1. Using the handout, students will build circuits using different input and output combinations.
+2. Using the handout, students will build circuits using different input and output combinations.
 	- After creating a circuit, students will write down the result on the handout.
+This includes writing the name of the input, the name of the output, and a sentence explaining what happens when the input is triggered.

-2. Give some specific goals such as:
+3. Give some specific goals such as:
 	- Make a light turn on when I push a button
     - Turn on a motor when motion is detected
-    -
+    - Make a noise when sound it hears a sound

 ## Test/Feedback

 ### Discussion Questions:

 1. What is a sensor?
+2. How is a sensor similar to human senses?
-2. What is an output?
+3. What is an output?

 ## Standards